Teach the Bluffton way

 - Integrated mathematics beginning with calculus even

 Mild to moderate needs

 A special education minor is offered for students who are interested in working with people with disabilities.
 Whether in their major field or as a service.

 “I wasn’t sure about going to college, but my mom said, ‘I think intervention specialist is your thing.
 Working with people with disabilities may be your calling,’ and she was right.” – Ella Meyers ’26

 The child development major provides opportunities to study young children in a variety of settings.
 Coursework includes developmental curriculum, preschool classrooms and nutrition and opportunities to gain experience in various infant/toddler/early childhood environments.

-Students also gain knowledge about working with young children outside the traditional classroom setting, such as day care, Head Start and other child development centers.
+Students also gain knowledge about working with young children outside the traditional classroom setting.
+Visiting places such as day care, Head Start and other child development centers.

-For students who plan to work in settings where there are educational opportunities (e.g. training, tutoring, program development, religious education, etc.) may also benefit from an education studies minor.
+Students who plan to work in settings where there are educational opportunities (e.g. training, tutoring, program development, religious education, etc.) may also benefit from an education studies minor.